Majd al-Krum: Capitulation to the Israeli army

 During the 1948 Palestine war, a unit of the Arab Liberation Army (ALA) was stationed in Majd al-Krum, with its command headquartered in the village's former British police station.
 The ALA and local youths from Majd al-Krum and the surrounding villages fought skirmishes with the Israelis following the second ceasefire of the war.
 The ALA fighters assisted the residents with harvesting and planting their seasonal crops and the residents provided them with food and shelter in return.
 The secretary of the local committee that coordinated affairs in the village with the ALA was Khaled Dhiyab Farhat.
 The sheikhs or mukhtars (headmen) of Majd al-Krum's three quarters at that time were Hajj Abd Salim Manna, Dhiyab Qasim Farhat and Hasan Sarhan.

 On 29 October 1948, amid the Israeli offensive codenamed Operation Hiram, the Iraqi commander of the ALA unit notified the residents of Majd al-Krum of the unit's imminent withdrawal to Lebanon.
 He advised them to negotiate a surrender agreement with the Israelis to avoid their potential expulsion and the destruction of their village.
 Many youths who had volunteered with the ALA took refuge in the mountains north of Majd al-Krum and other villagers withdrew with the ALA toward Lebanon.
 Most of Majd al-Krum's inhabitants remained and the village also hosted refugees from the nearby villages of Sha'ab, Damun and Birwa.

 A delegation from Majd al-Krum soon after met with leaders of the Druze Ma'di family of Yarka, led by Jabr Dahesh Ma'di, who had mediated the peaceful surrender of other villages in the western Galilee.
 (Note: The members of the delegation were mukhtar Dhiyab Qasim Farhat, Tawfiq al-Jabr, future mayor Ali al-Mansur and Muhammad Haydar (Abu Jamil; Haydar kept a regular log of events in Majd al-Krum, from weddings and funerals to local news and his diaries were used as a source by historian Adel Manna.)
 In Yarka, contact was made with Haim Auerbach, an Israeli intelligence officer based in Nahariya, who years earlier had been protected by men from Majd al-Krum from an attack against him near Acre.
-(Note: During the Mandatory period, Auerbach and a number of young men from Majd al-Krum and other villages worked in a British military installation.
+(Note: During the Mandate period, Auerbach and a number of young men from Majd al-Krum and other villages worked in a British military installation.
 A violent dispute occurred between Auerbach and men from Amqa, wherein the young men of Majd al-Krum intervened to protect Auerbach.
 Among those men was Muhyi al-Din Sa'id Manna (Abu Sa'id), who in 1949 was personally saved from expulsion by Auerbach.)
 Auerbach arranged for Majd al-Krum's notables to enter a surrender agreement with the Israeli army, which was signed in the Izzat Cafe at al-Ayn, the village square, on 30 October.
 Subsequently that day, Israeli forces from the 122nd and 123rd companies of the 9th Brigade collected thirty-five rifles and ammunition from the village.